6.4.2.20 Income test exemptions for individuals in receipt of income support

 Exempting periods on income support - FTB Part B

-Example: Sam has 2 children under the age of 5.
+Example: Sam and Olivia have 2 children under the age of 5.
 From July to August 2020, Sam receives income support totalling about $1,600.
-On 1 September, he starts a new job which gives him an income of $99,000 for the year.
-During the period July to August, the primary earner income test does not apply because Sam was receiving income support.
-This means that during the period July to August, the family eligibility for FTB Part B will be assessed under the secondary earner income test.
-However, during the period September to June, the primary earner income test applies because Sam was not receiving income support.
-This means that the family is not eligible for FTB Part B during this period because Sam's ATI for the financial year, including earned income and income support, is above the primary earner income limit.
+On 1 September, Sam starts a new job earning an income that is above the FTB Part B primary earner income limit for the year, and begins an employment income nil rate period.
+During the period July to August, the primary earner income test does not apply because Sam was receiving income support at a rate above nil.
+This means that during the period July to August, the family eligibility for FTB Part B will be assessed under the secondary earner income test only.
+However, during the period September to June, the primary earner income test applies because Sam was not receiving income support at a rate above nil.
+This means that the family is not eligible for FTB Part B during this period because Sam's ATI for the income year, including earned income and income support, is above the FTB Part B primary earner income limit.

 Note: The secondary earner income test for FTB Part B applies regardless of whether the primary earner or secondary earner is receiving an income support payment.
 (See 3.1.9.20 for details on the secondary earner income test.)